At least 15 crore children, youths out of formal education system: Dharmendra Pradhan | Education

 At least 15 crore children and youths are out of the country's formal education system, and roughly about 25 crore population is below the primary definition of literacy, Union Education Minister Dharmendra Pradhan said Thursday.

 ''This means that at least 15 crore children and youth are out of the formal education system.
-We want to bring them into the education system,'' he added.
+We want to bring them into the education system as it is necessary to ensure a productive workforce in the economy'' he added.

-''After 75 years of independence day, the statistics of the literate population has reached 80 percent.
-This means 20 percent population or roughly around 25 crores are still below the primary definition of literacy,'' he said.
+''After 75 years of independence day, the statistics of literate population has reached 80 per cent.
+Which means 20 per cent population or roughly around 25 crore are still below the primary definition of literacy,'' he said.

 Elaborating on the various provisions in the new National Education Policy (NEP), Pradhan said it is not just a document, but a roadmap for the next 25 years to achieve ''certain targets by the time we complete 100 years of independence''.